 Make Use of Report Presentation Visuals

 This presentation has been viewed over 87,500 times, making it a great example of what works in an educational deck.
 The use of screengrabs gives both current and potential clients better recognition of your services or products.
-It’s also been proven that visuals attract clients better.
+It’s also been proven that visual elements attract clients better.

-A smart use of custom illustration helps audiences instantly identify with each of these pain points.
+Smart use of custom illustrations and images helps audiences to instantly identify with each pain point.
 Good, relevant visuals amplify your message because they elicit emotional responses, helping your audience retain key points.

-The first half of the presentation has a strong storytelling quality bolstered by great illustrations to help set up the second half – where the important data is being presented.
-Our brains process images faster than words, so this is a good hack to getting your message across more effectively.
+The first half of the presentation has a strong storytelling quality bolstered by great illustrations to help set up the second half – where the important data is presented.
+Our brains process images faster than words, so this is a good hack to getting messages across more effectively.

-Having a table of contents on the side of the slide helps prevent audience fatigue – often when a presentation is too long, the audience’s retention rate starts to slip.
+Having a table of contents to display on the side of the slide helps prevent audience fatigue – often when a presentation is too long, the audience’s retention rate starts to slip.
 A “tracking” tool like this can serve as a visual cue so that your audience knows where they are, and what they can expect next.

 There is a clear flow to this presentation – it starts with introducing some key statistics, which eventually leads up to why these statistics matter, and ends with what the proposed solution is.
 It’s all very organized.
 Another great thing about this presentation is that it uses graphics to reinforce, not distract from, its key points (slides 22–29).

 Speak to Your Audience, Not at Them

-This is an all-round stellar presentation, which makes use of an active voice (“we did this…”, “we found this…”, “my digital strategy is…”) to better connect with the audience.
-The use of conversational copy, straightforward messages, and a consistent aesthetic theme make this one of our favorite report presentations to date.
+This is an all-around stellar presentation, which makes use of an active voice (“we did this…”, “we found this…”, “my digital strategy is…”) to better connect with the audience.
+The use of conversational copy, straightforward messages, and a consistent aesthetic theme make this one of our favorite report presentations to share with our users.